onap/dcaegen2/docs/sections/apis/ves-hv/index.rst

 ============

 HV-VES is exposed as NodePort service on Kubernetes cluster on port 30222/tcp.
 It uses plain, insecure TCP connection without socket data encryption.
-In Dublin release, there is an experimental option to enable SSL/TLS (see :ref:`ssl_tls_authorization`).
+With Frankfurt release, SSL/TLS is enabled by default (see :ref:`ssl_tls_authorization`).
 Without TLS client authentication/authorization is not possible.
 Connections are stream-based (as opposed to request-based) and long-running.